Connecting to Marketo

 Marketo API supports selecting data from certain objects only by their identifying fields.
 These are the following objects: Companies, Opportunities, OpportunityRoles, SalesPersons, and all the custom objects.
 Thus, you cannot get data from these tables unless values of some of their identifying fields of the records you want to get are explicitly specified.
 You can specify these IDs, for example, by filtering data from these tables by IDs.

 Synchronization and Replication with Incremental Updates enabled are not supported for objects without Created At or Updated At fields.
-Both fields must be present for this functionality.
+Both fields must be present for synchronization.
+Replication with incremental updates requires at least one of the fields.

 There are certain limitations in Marketo API on querying the Leads table.
 Marketo API don’t allow filtering queried leads based on the Updated At fields.
 Thus, whenever a synchronization or replication with incremental updates is run, all the records are actually queried from the Leads table, and then filtering is performed locally.
 While only changed records are counted in your Skyvia subscription, internally all of them are queried, and it may use a lot of Marketo API calls and take much time in case if you have a lot of leads.
 To use less API calls for querying leads, you may select the Use Bulk Extract check box in the Marketo connection editor.
 Read its description below.